About Us

 Winter is committed to the practice of memory work in service of building community and moving towards transformative justice and collective liberation.
 They are trained in critical archival studies, oral history, and Black geographies: their qualitative research analyzes and questions foundational narratives in post-emancipation contexts.
 They are also a community organizer with a strong commitment to storytelling and creating containers that strive to feel as loving as they are critical.
 Lately they have been working with coalitions around the fight for fully funded schools and public services in Philadelphia.
 They received their PhD in history from UCLA in 2018 and are currently completing their first book: Debts of Independence: Rural Accounts of Sovereignty in Haiti’s Nineteenth-Century.

-Khalila began with People’s Media Record as a LEADING fellow in the summer of 2021, when she focused on the refinement of descriptive metadata for the archive’s materials.
-As a Digital Archivist, she is in charge of managing and taking care of PMR’s repository and assisting with PMR’s educational and outreach efforts.
+Lila began with People’s Media Record as a LEADING fellow in the summer of 2021, when she focused on the refinement of descriptive metadata for the archive’s materials.
+As Director of Archiving and Preservation, she is in charge of managing and taking care of PMR’s repository and assisting with PMR’s educational and outreach efforts.
 As a native of Puerto Rico who has taught and researched Caribbean cultures for many years, Khalila is interested in liberatory approaches to archival work and in how oppressed communities can harness the power of data to their own ends.
 They hold a PhD in Latin American Literatures and Cultures from New York University and a Masters in Library Science and Information from the University of Pittsburgh.
 Last but not least, they love hiking, cemeteries, and the beach.